-Obviously not a lot of people will have a collection of different types of backpack.
-You ever walk into someone’s closet and they were like, this is my commute pack, my work pack, my hiking pack, my camping pack, backpacking pack etc.?
+Obviously, not a lot of people will have a collection of different types of backpack.
+Have you ever walked into someone’s closet and they were like, this is my commute pack, my work pack, my hiking pack, my camping pack, backpacking pack, etc.?
 You get where I’m going with this.

-This Kelty backpack features an internal, dual use sleeve.
-It's meant for either your laptop or a hydration pack, depending on what you decide to take with on you on that particular adventure.
+This Kelty backpack features an internal, dual-use sleeve.
+It’s meant for either your laptop or a hydration pack, depending on what you decide to take with you on that particular adventure.

 Especially in the situations when your backpack is just laying around – there’s no way someone else will be able to easily access this sleeve.

 You see the sewn-in stops in the photo?
 Just pull them apart slightly, and that should expose the chain webbing.
-And attach a carabiner to it if you want to keep is exposed.
+And attach a carabiner to it if you want to keep it exposed.

-When you no longer need the daisy chains you can just tuck them away, and make you pack look really neat again.
+When you no longer need the daisy chains you can just tuck them away, and make your pack look really neat again.

 The prices of these types of packs can easily go over $200.
-So, it’s always great to find one that has some good features that you will actually use, and that’s under $150.
-Like the Kelty Redwing 50.
+So, it’s always great to find one that has some good features that you will actually use, and that’s a lot cheaper like the Kelty Redwing 50.

 But the more experienced hikers do.
 And that’s who this backpack for designed for – hardcore hikers who aren’t afraid to spend the night in the woods.
 They will love all the gear attachment points of this backpack, as well as its spacious main compartment.

 So, if you are an experienced hiker looking to get a large hiking backpack that you will use quite often, then you will definitely get your money’s worth if you purchase the Redwing 50.
-And if you head over to Amazon and check out its price, you’ll understand exactly what I’m talking about! :>
+And if you head over to Kelty you can grab last year’s model at a huge discount!

 Like I said in the previous section, this largely depends on what type of hiker you are.
 If you are a casual hiker and don’t really carry a lot of gear with you, then I would say you can skip this backpack.

 The best thing about this pack is that it is pretty affordable, especially when you consider all of the cool features that you’re getting with it.
-I suggest you head over to Amazon and check out the different styles the Redwing 50 comes in, as well as their prices.
+I suggest you check out the different styles the Redwing 50 comes in, as well as their prices.
 You’ll be surprised at how affordable this high-end pack is!